Women's Education Volunteer Program in Morocco

 - Recommended spending money: Volunteers in Morocco generally find US$40 to be sufficient for weekly expenses.

 Affordable Arabic & French Language Lessons

 Our local team in Morocco offer Arabic and French lessons to volunteers, which can be organised and paid for in advance through IVHQ.
-Lessons are tailored to each volunteer’s current level of Arabic or French.
+Lessons are tailored to each volunteer’s current level of Arabic or French and will be for 2 hours per day Monday through Friday.
 Past volunteers feel that taking these lessons can help you immensely with your day to day volunteer work and communicating with local people.